US Toll-free: 1-800-242-2434

 Dates & prices Accommodation Essential info Gallery

-Your guide collects you after breakfast to head west over the Great Escarpment.
-After a picnic lunch at a scenic spot on the way, you gradually descend over mountain passes and towards the Namib Desert's flat coastal plain.
-You stop at Sossus Dune Lodge, situated on the edge of the desert for the next two nights.
-Arriving in the mid-afternoon, you've time to walk out into the surrounding area or just relax and enjoy the sunset.
+Your guide collects you after breakfast to head southwest over the Great Escarpment.
+After a picnic lunch at a scenic spot on the way, you gradually descend over mountain passes and traverse the Namib Desert's flat coastal plain.
+You reach Sossus Dune Lodge, situated on the edge of the desert, where you will stay for the next two nights.
+Arriving in the mid-afternoon, you've time to explore the local area and nearby Elim Dune with your guide as appeals, or just relax and enjoy sunset from your balcony.

 Includes breakfast, lunch and dinner.

-Start early to catch the dunefields of the Namib Desert in the rich light of sunrise.
-The colours and shadows on the dunes are spectacular and change fast; at times it's all so amazing you won't know where to look first!
-Visit Sossusvlei and Dead Vlei and climb some of the highest dunes in the world before enjoying a delicious brunch under a camelthorn tree.
+Start early to catch the dunescapes of the Namib in the rich light of sunrise.
+Sossus Dune Lodge offers the only accommodation within the Namib-Naukluft National Park boundary, allowing you access into the dunes well before sunrise when all those staying outside the park can only enter at sunrise.
+The early start is worthwhile (and a must for avid photographers) so you can reach the dunes when the dawn colours and shadows are at their most spectacular; at times it's all so amazing you won't know where to look first!
+Explore Sossusvlei and Dead Vlei with your guide, and climb some of the highest dunes in the world before enjoying brunch under a shady camelthorn tree.

 Sesriem to Sossusvlei to Sesriem: approx. 2 hours (120km)